How To Undo In Windows

 Repeat an action

-To echo something simple, such as a paste performance, press COMMAND + Y.
+To echo something simple, such as a paste performance, press + Y.

 Or, click Repeat in the upper-left corner of the ribbon.